 - “The Subtle Art of Not Giving a F*ck” by Mark Manson

 - “The Obstacle is the Way” by Ryan Holiday

 - “Meditations” by Marcus Aurelius

 You’ll thank me for sure.
-These three are some of the books that I’ve read (and been reading) last 2018 that I really found useful.
+These three are some of the most practical books I’ve read (and been reading) last 2018.